-Two truths and a lie is a simple, team building activity in which someone shares three facts about themselves.
+Two truths and a lie is a simple team-building activity in which someone shares three “facts” about themselves.
 Two are truths and one is a lie.
-The others in the group need to guess which facts are the truths, and which is the lie.
+The others in the group try to guess which facts are the truths, and which is the lie.

-Two Truths and a Lie
+Two Truths and a Lie (Team-building)

 This activity can be used so that everyone takes part in it as an icebreaker or as part of a team meeting .
 Alternatively, it can be used with just one or two people sharing their three statements as part of, for example, a leadership Q&A session, an “ask me anything” session or even as part of a daily huddle.